-The current related person transactions to which we or our subsidiaries are parties are reinsurance agreements, administrative service agreements, and a product license, all of which are with MetLife, our majority shareholder.
+The current related person transactions to which we or our subsidiaries are parties are reinsurance agreements, administrative service agreements, and a product license with MetLife, our majority shareholder.
 The charges for reinsurance, administrative and corporate services and the license fee are based on arms-length negotiations and pricing that we believe is comparable to the fees that would be charged to our other clients or incurred for services provided by a third party vendor.
-Any agreements between RGA Reinsurance Company, our primary operating company which is a Missouri insurance company, and another subsidiary or affiliate of MetLife, must be filed for review and approval by the Missouri Department of Insurance ("MDOI").
+Any agreements between RGA Reinsurance affiliate of MetLife, must be filed for review and approval by the Missouri Department of Insurance ("MDOI").
 The MDOI requires that the fees be fair, reasonable and less than or equal to the cost for such services from a third party.